stefanoberri/dotfiles/README.md

 # Set up working environments

-This repository contains dotfiles as well as little scripts to facilitate the creation of a productive and coherent working environment **I like** across different
+This repository contains dotfiles, other configurations as well as little scripts to automate the creation of a productive and coherent working environment **I like** across different \*nix machines.
-\*nix machines.
 My preferences might not suite everybody :)

 ## Deploy the configuration files

-After you have cloned this repository, to copy dotfiles in your `$HOME` and install all vim plugins you can run
+After you have cloned this repository, to make dotfiles available in your `$HOME` and install all vim plugins you can run

 	./bootstrap.sh